bbauska/zombiePolitics/README.md

 can only be quantified.
-Consequently, public schools and the values and principles through which they organized have more in common with factories and prisons than with an education that prepares people to be knowledgeable, compassionate, and critically engaged citizens.
+Consequently, public schools and the values and principles through which they organized have more in common with factories and prisons than with an education that prepares people to be knowledgeable, compassionate, and critically engaged citizens.</p>

-How much longer can a nation ignore those youth who lack the resources and ZERO TOLERANCE POLICIES AND THE DEATH OF REASON | 131 opportunities that were available, in a partial and incomplete way, to previous gen­ erations?
+<p>How much longer can a nation ignore those youth who lack the resources and
+opportunities that were available, in a partial and incomplete way, to previous gen­ erations?
 And what does it mean when a nation becomes frozen ethically and imaginatively in providing its youth with a future of hope and opportunity?
-Under such circumstances, it is time for parents, young people, educators, writers, labor unions, and social movements to take a stand and to remind themselves that not only do young people deserve more, but so does an aspiring democracy that has any sense of justice, vision, and hope for the future.20
+Under such circumstances, it is time for parents, young people, educators, writers, labor unions, and social movements to take a stand and to remind themselves that not only do young people deserve more, but so does an aspiring democracy that has any sense of justice, vision, and hope for the future.20</p>

-Brutalizing Kids
+<h3>Brutalizing Kids<br>
-Painful Lessons in the Pedagogy of School Violence
+Painful Lessons in the Pedagogy of School Violence</h3>

-Zombie politics has as one of its distinctive features the violence it wages against young people.
+<p>Zombie politics has as one of its distinctive features the violence it wages
+against young people.
 For instance, on May 20, 2009, Marshawn Pitts, a 15­ year-old African American boy who is also a special needs student, was walking down the corridor of the Academy for Learning High School in Dolton, Illinois.